netdata/ansible/ferroin/agent-release.md

 ```
 @here We are now entering a _hard_ code freeze for the netdata/netdata repository in preparation for the release of
 <version>.
 During this time _nothing_ may be merged to `master` in netdata/netdata.
-Annother announcemne twill be
+Annother announcement will be
 made here on #general when the hard code freeze is lifted.
 To follow along with the release progress, please see:
 https://github.com/netdata/internal/issues/65
 ```